atrisovic/weather-panel.github.io/content/2_using-weather-and-climate-data.md

 1. *Understand the Data Product* - you look up ERA5 on the UCAR Climate Data Guide https://climatedataguide.ucar.edu/climate-data/era5-atmospheric-reanalysis;
     1. It tells you the product has a resolution of about 31 km horizontally (this is about as high as it gets in this generation of data products) and includes 137 pressure levels (this is the vertical resolution; you can safely ignore this if you just care about temperature by the surface).
 It also allows hourly data (this too is uncommon; most only provide daily, or maybe 3-hourly).
-However, observe caution here: just because the data is available at this resolution does not mean it is reliable at that resolution, and you will likely need to spend time aggregating the data across time to develop your final dataset.
+However, observe caution here: just becausethe data is available at this resolution does not mean it is reliable at that resolution, and you will likely need to spend time aggregating the data across time to develop your final dataset.
     2. You see that it even gives you an estimate of the internal model uncertainty by rerunning the same analysis 10 times (10 “ensemble members”), though in “weaknesses” you note that the uncertainty may be underestimated.
     3. It extends back to 1979 for now (1979 is a common cutoff point due to it being roughly coterminous with the start of modern satellite observationsXXXX).
     4. The summary describes it as an ‘extraordinary product’, so you feel good in your choice, especially since most of the weaknesses described (temperature in the tropopause, upper stratosphere global average temperature, etc.) don’t seem to affect your region or variables of interest (near-surface temperature).